daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: Over the course of one day, the user can activate the cypher a total number of times equal to its level.
-Each time, they can select a living creature within long range and learn the following about it: level, origin, species, name, and possibly other facts (such as an individual’s credit score, home address, phone number, and related information).
+Each time, they can select a living creature within long range and learn the following about it: level, origin, species, name, and possibly other facts (such as an individual's credit score, home address, phone number, and related information).

 INSTANT SERVANT

 Level: 1d6

 Effect: Small device expands into a humanoid automaton that is roughly 2 feet (60 cm) tall.
-Its level is equal to the cypher’s level, and it can understand the verbal commands of the character who activated it.
+Its level is equal to the cypher's level, and it can understand the verbal commands of the character who activated it.
 Once the servant is activated, commanding it is not an action.
 It can make attacks or perform actions as ordered to the best of its abilities, but it cannot speak.

 The automaton has short-range movement but never goes farther than long range from the character who activated it.
-At the GM’s discretion, the servant might have specialized knowledge, such as how to operate a particular device.
+At the GM's discretion, the servant might have specialized knowledge, such as how to operate a particular device.
 Otherwise, it has no special knowledge.
 In any case, the servant is not artificially intelligent or capable of initiating action.
 It does only as commanded.

 The servant operates for one hour per cypher level.